Symmetries and monotones in Markovian quantum dynamics: Monotones of the evolution from symmetries of the dynamics

 \subsection{Symmetries of the generator and the monotones}

 We now very briefly address the question of how one can find symmetries of a Lindbladian, beyond those guessed by inspection.
 Determining explicitly the entire set of symmetries $\Symm \left(\mathcal L \right)$ of a Lindbladian is usually too complicated to be of practical importance.
-Instead, when a representation of the Lindbladian in Lindblad operators in known, it might be convenient to look at operators simultaneously commuting with all elements of the set $S = \{ H \} \cup \big\{ L_i,L_i^\dagger \big\}_i$.
-If $\mathcal A$ is the algebra generated by $S$, then the element of the algebra generated by $\{ \ml{X} , \mr{X}\}_{X \in \mathcal A'}$ belong to $\Symm \left( \mathcal L \right)$ (here $\mathcal A'$ denotes the commutant of the algebra).
+Instead, when a representation of the Lindbladian in Lindblad operators is known (i.e., a decomposition as in Eq.~\eqref{eq:Lindblad_form}), it might be convenient to look at operators simultaneously commuting with all elements of the set $S = \{ H \} \cup \big\{ L_i,L_i^\dagger \big\}_i$.
+If $\mathcal A$ is the algebra generated by $S$, then the element of the algebra generated by $\{ \ml{X} , \mr{X}\}_{X \in \mathcal A'}$ belong to $\Symm \left( \mathcal L \right)$ (here $\mathcal A'$ denotes the commutant of the algebra\footnote{I.e., the operator subalgebra of $\mathcal B(\mathcal H)$ consisting of all (and only) the elements that commute with every element of $\mathcal A$.}).
 We will use this fact to analyze dephasing generators later in the paper.